Table Of Contents

 This option may make sense if your loan has a very long maturity of 25 or 30 years.
 On the other hand, if the term of your loan is less than 25 years, the cost difference between a level term life policy and ROP term is considerably large.

 Whole life insurance or universal life is protection designed for situations where coverage is needed forever or cash accumulation is a primary goal.

 Like term insurance, there are many variations of permanent insurance.
-These policies have many attractive features and benefits, including cash value potential and guaranteed life insurance for the lifetime of the key person.
+These policies have many attractive features and benefits, including cash value potential and guaranteed insurance for the lifetime of the key person.

 Permanent life insurance would really only be an attractive solution for more mature companies with significant cash flow.
 Companies in this position normally have assets and other collateral which can be used to guarantee any SBA loan.